raintomista/raintomista.github.io/src/content/featured-projects/appventure.md

 tags: ["MEAN Stack"]
 ---

 AppVenture Time is an employee management and time-logging system made exclusively for the use of AppVenture, Inc. It features a real-time employee monitor and an email notification system for administrators to determine who among the employees came in late or did not show up.
-It also prevents unauthorized time-logging with the IP Whitelisting/Blacklisting feature.
+It also prevents unauthorized access with the IP Restriction feature in the Network Monitor.

 ![Login Page](images/appventure-login.png)
 ![Home, Admin Dashboard](images/appventure-admin-home.png)